Severin na Kupi: Sports

 Beginning in 2013, the 7 stage 260 km long Cycling Trail of Gorski Kotar (Goranska biciklistička transverzala) passes through Severin na Kupi, where the third stage ends.

 Attractions

 Castle

 Despite officially being closed, tourists often come to explore it inside and outside, along with the Sv.
 Florijana chapel.

-Culinary

-There is a fast food restaurant in Severin, Mickey Mouse.

 Nature

 Selaginella helvetica, very rare this far south, has been found on the rocks of the bank of the Kupa near Severin.
 Other species include: Cymbalaria muralis.

 The 7 ha terraced garden of the castle dates to the renovation under grof Ivan Oršić in 1803 and later.
 It was protected by law in 1966.
 The paths were first recorded on the 1862 cadastre, and some of the trees still stand.
 The old Vranjican garden was visible from a far thanks to its tall Populus nigra trees, which were cut down later on, (Note: No earlier than 1895.) replaced with purple Fagus sylvatica.
 Apart from several Taxus baccata individuals, a very old, hollow Tilia platyphyllos next to a stone table, and possibly one of its children at the western corner of the walled area, survive.
 Newer additions are mostly North American species, including very tall Chamaecyparis lawsoniana trees, severely affected by Sitta europaea and Dendrocopus major, as well as Pinus strobus, Quercus rubra, Thuja occidentalis.
 Near the castle are rows of Ilex aquifolium and Aesculus hippocastanum.
 The Ulmus and Buxus sempervirens trees on the south side have been severely affected by DED (Note: Since the 1930s.) and Cydalima perspectalis, (Note: Since 2014.) respectively.

 The 11700 m2 school garden was started in the second half of the 20th century and remains unprotected.